revisit i-D’s i-Conic mental health book safe and sound this mental health awareness week | read | i-D

 4. Paul Smith

 "My world fell apart the day I had a bad accident running into a car on my bike.
-After five years of passionate racing with a dream of becoming a professional cyclist, it was all over… After I returned home [from three months in hospital] I I arranged to meet some people that I had become friendly with during my time in hospital and by chance the place we arranged to meet, a local pub, was where all the young art college students went.
+After five years of passionate racing with a dream of becoming a professional cyclist, it was all over.
+After I returned home [from three months in hospital] I arranged to meet some people that I had become friendly with during my time in hospital and by chance the place we arranged to meet, a local pub, was where all the young art college students went.
 After a few visits I got to know some of them.
-Slowly a new world emerged from mixing with these future artists, architects and fashion designers.
-The rest, they say, is history…"
+Slowly a new world emerged from mixing with these future artists, architects, and fashion designers.
+The rest, they say, is history."

 5. Nick Knight